See the historical team list page for a list of active and historical teams and their names.

 The CFL's 1992 expansion plans1 outlined by new commissioner Larry Smith targeted Portland, Sacramento, and San Antonio as serious US expansion sites with Orlando, San Jose, St. Petersburg, Las Vegas, Birmingham and Hawaii as other candidates.
 Other cities mentioned by league executives and media in the 1990's included Detroit, Rochester and Fargo.
 Prior to the 1990's, numerous cities were mentioned by the league as locations for American offers to purchase a franchise, most commonly New York and Detroit.

-In all, from the beginning of the Grey Cup history starting in 1907, 57 teams have participated in play in 32 cities.
-Thirteen of these teams are Word War II service teams that competed when most civilian teams suspended operation during the war.
+In all, from the beginning of the Grey Cup history starting in 1907, 57 teams have participated in play from 32 cities.
+Thirteen of these teams are Second Word War service teams that competed when most civilian teams suspended operation during the war.
 At least another ten teams were amateur or university clubs.
+For the CFL and it's inherited leagues dating back to 1907, there have been 31 unique team names compete from 16 different cities.
+Since the CFL formed in 1958, there have been 20 teams compete from 16 different cities, the majority the original nine cities in Canada.

 1 — Frank Cosentino, A Passing Game (Winnipeg: Bain & Cox, 1995), 335.

 The CFL (and its precursors) has had three periods of expansion (see A History of Expansion section).
 In 1954, the addition of the BC Lions to the WIFU provided no expansion draft.
 The 1990's US expansion period provided no expansion draft since US franchises were not held to roster limits imposed by the CBA.
 In 2002, the addition of the Ottawa Renegades provided the CFL's first expansion draft.
 A list of players taken in CFL expansion drafts can be found via the CFLdb Statistics Draft page.

 The expansion draft rules for the next teams to join the CFL (first used for the Ottawa RedBlacks joining in 2014) were agreed to and released in 2013.
 The Ottawa RedBlacks expansion draft was held on December 16th, 2013.
 The rules provided for: